Joint account

 If you're the joint borrower and you're unsure how the property was held, we'll be able to let you know what is indicated in our records.
-If you need any advice about how the property was held, you will need to seek legal advice.
+You’ll need to seek legal advice for any further advice on this matter.

 Joint tenants

 The name of the person who has died will be taken off the mortgage and their share of the property will transfer to the other joint borrower.
-Unless the person who died was bankrupt, in which case their share passes to the trustee in bankruptcy.
+However, if the person who died was bankrupt, their share passes to the trustee in bankruptcy.

 Tenants in common

-The share of the property belonging to the person who has died won’t transfer automatically to the other joint borrower(s).
+The share of the property belonging to the person who has died won’t transfer automatically to the other joint borrower(s) in this instance.
 Instead, it will pass according to the instructions they left in their Will.
 If there is no Will, the property will be passed on according to the rules of intestacy (rules that come into effect when someone dies without leaving a Will).

 - Original Death Certificate